Lord Knight Captain Order, the proud head of her hallowed organization, slumps her head depressively into her arched and open palm.

 “Ahh, looks like Keruz wants to pay us a visit,” Chaos says with a grin, pre-charging an especially vicious spell.

 Order taps the table crossly.
 “That’s your fault for coming from one dimension to the next and acting like it wouldn’t raise any eyebrows.
-Not saying that you usually make good decisions and all, but even you should realize that they’d be really sensitive to magic use around here.”
+Not saying that you usually make good decisions and all, but even you should realize that they’d be sensitive to magic use around here.”

 Chaos crosses his arms thoughtfully.
 “Hmm, what’s this sensitive you speak of?”